 U.S. Congress Joint Economic Committee • April 26, 2012 • Energy & Environment

-Michael Greenstone • Milton Friedman Professor of Economics; Director of the Energy Policy Institute, University of Chicago
+Michael Greenstone • The Milton Friedman Professor in Economics; Director, Energy Policy Institute at Chicago, University of Chicago

 Thank you Chairman Casey, Vice Chairman Brady, and members of the Committee for inviting me here today.

 My name is Michael Greenstone, and I am the Director of The Hamilton Project at the Brookings Institution, and the 3M Professor of Environmental Economics at the Massachusetts Institute of Technology.
 I am honored to have the opportunity to speak with you today about America’s energy choices, as prompted by the repercussions of potential refinery closures on the East Coast.

 Thanks in part to an economic infrastructure heavily dependent on energy use—roads and highways, ports and railways, broadband and computer networks, manufacturing plants and shipping facilities—American workers and businesses are among the most productive in the world and the most globally integrated.
 One innovation after another over the centuries, fueled by cheap and plentiful energy from coal, oil, and natural gas, has allowed the nation’s economy to transition from one based on agriculture to one based on high-value-added manufacturing and services aided by computerization.
 Our standard of living—among the highest on earth—would simply not be possible without energy and the systems that have been developed to harness it.

 The potential closures of petroleum refineries on the East Coast have led to speculation that energy prices may rise, possibly dramatically in some instances.
 This hearing provides an important opportunity to consider our energy choices more broadly.
 Specifically, it provides a moment to remember that our energy sources often come bundled with costs that go beyond what we pay at the pump or in our electricity bills and that sound choices involve recognizing all costs.